-If a member of staff has concerns about a child they will need to decide what action to take.
-Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to children's social care/consult with ChECS/contact the police.
+If a member of staff has concerns about a child, they will need to decide what action to take.
+Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to children's social care / consult with Cheshire East Consultation Service (ChECS) / contact the police.
 Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the Cheshire East Safeguarding Children's Partnership (CESCP).
-In the first instance staff should discuss 'Early Help' requirements with the Designated Safeguarding Lead.
-If early help is appropriate the Designated Safeguarding Lead will support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate.